 - Product descriptions

-To avoid formatting issues, we recommend entering text directly in Squarespace, like in the Text Block Editor if you're working in a Text Block.
+To avoid formatting issues, we recommend entering text directly in Squarespace.
 If you like working in a word processor and pasting into Squarespace, consider using a plain text editor such as Notepad for Windows or TextEdit for Mac instead of other programs.

 The sections below cover steps you can take to troubleshoot text formatting, reformat text, and prevent these issues from reoccurring.